sammerry/node-mongosm/README.md

 In options.js set the {filename: "your_file.osm"} and run the app.
 You will also want to set {upsert: true/false} to your needs.

+note: if upsert = false, documents which already exist in the database will not be modefied and will not be printed out in verbose mode.

 ```
 node mongosm
 ```